Moose Framework on HPC Systems

 Some (10) tests may fail.
 Some 100 are skipped maybe.
 As long as this is not essential for your workflow, you can live with that.

-The hardware-specific GCC optimization flags must be changed when using a different compiler, or using different hardware.
+The hardware-specific GCC optimization flags (-march) must be changed when using a different architecture.
+Please consult the GCC doku on that!

 For building Moose apps, the environment must be restored (compilers, tool chain, libraries ... please consider module collections (module help), can be placed also in an own user-defined module file), and MOOSE_DIR must be set to the moose top directory.
 For instance, building (separately) the moose apps (although MOOSE_DIR is not necessary in this case), might work as follows.